tyronemsaunders/genome_scipy/readme.md

 #### Configuration

-Configuration for your system will require editing files in the `chef-repo/` directory and the Vagrantfile.
+Configuration for your system will require editing files in the `chef-repo/` directory and the `Vagrantfile`.

 ##### Chef Configuration

-Reference the (configuration)[https://github.com/tyronemsaunders/genome_scipy#Configuration] section of `chef-repo/readme.md` for configuration instructions.
+Reference the [Configuration](https://github.com/tyronemsaunders/genome_scipy/chef-repo#configuration) section of `chef-repo/readme.md` for configuration instructions.

 ##### Vagrantfile Configuration